oopshell/ADTs-python/README.md

 ## 2. Queue (FIFO - First In, First Out)
 Queues can be implemented using Python `collections.deque` to achieve O(1) complexity for adding/removing elements from either end.

+## 3. Linked List
+A singly linked list consists of nodes where each node contains a value and a pointer to the next node.